edamla/mediterraneanagency/_books/2021-09-01-omer-bin-abdulaziz.md

-Our Noble Prophet implemented the new spirit and dynamism brought by Islam and left us his duty forever as a trust of faith with his preaching, which became a means of salvation for all human- ity.
+Our Noble Prophet implemented the new spirit and dynamism brought by Islam and left us his duty forever as a trust of faith with his preaching, which became a means of salvation for all humanity.
 The Four Caliphs who succeeded him fulfilled this sacred trust with honor.
 In the first century of Islam, the Umayyads who came after the Four
-Caliphs subjected many Muslims, including the be- loved grandsons of the Prophet, Hasan and Hus- sein, to unspeakable atrocities.
+Caliphs subjected many Muslims, including the beloved grandsons of the Prophet, Hasan and Hussein, to unspeakable atrocities.
 In such a darkness of oppression, the divine wisdom manifested, and
-Umar bin Abdulaziz, who restored the light and jus- tice of Islam, became the caliph.
-The main reason why he is rightfully referred to as the ‘5th Caliph’ or ‘Second Umar’ in Islamic history is his re-estab- lishment of just governance in accordance with the Quran and Sunnah.
-This work in your hands is the novel of this Honorable Man, who greatly contrib- uted to the advancement of Islam beyond the dirty wheel of political intrigues during his short caliph- ate period, achieving great deeds.
+Umar bin Abdulaziz, who restored the light and justice of Islam, became the caliph.
+The main reason why he is rightfully referred to as the ‘5th Caliph’ or ‘Second Umar’ in Islamic history is his re-establishment of just governance in accordance with the Quran and Sunnah.
+This work in your hands is the novel of this Honorable Man, who greatly contributed to the advancement of Islam beyond the dirty wheel of political intrigues during his short caliphate period, achieving great deeds.
 <!--more-->